elliott burford is a colectivo futurist!

 The ‘light bulb’ moment happened in late high school, upon the realisation that creatively expressing my own ideas across varied media, provided the opportunity to communicate, tell stories and produce tangible experiences for other people.
 Graphic design was the logical bridge into the real world post formal education.

 It’s a surreal setting – encased in an small and affluent northern Italian town, you spend 65 hour working weeks inside a Tadao Ando underground bunker, surrounded by a bunch of talented, quirky and possibly insane creatives from around the globe.
-There are incredible opportunities to learn, lead and produce work during your time here, but it’s not served on a silver platter, some people walk away from a year with almost zero.
+There are incredible opportunities to learn, lead and produce work during your time there, but it’s not served on a silver platter, some people walk away from a year with almost zero.

 The experience of translating my ideas into a wide variety of forms successfully has been incredibly validating, and also very challenging.
-A year into my residency, I work faster, think broader and more strategically.
+A year into my residency, I learned to work faster, think broader and more strategically.

 I’ve always mis-interpreted spam e-mails, their message is either so blatantly obvious or impossibly obscured in a machine-like jumble of alphabet.
 A lot of the language seems very light hearted to me, impossible to take seriously and often ridiculous – “Tame her raging loins”?